Try this super easy recipe for Chicken Broccoli Alfredo soup, for a quick set it and forget it meal that the entire family will love!

 I served this recipe with my homemade Keto Butter Crackers, but after I ate it, it occurred to me that it would be really amazing with parm crisps too!

-Be sure to check out these other great recipes from This Mom’s Menu:
+Be sure to check out these other great recipes:

 - Creamy Chicken Taco Soup | Crock Pot or Instant Pot